 What is Cornea?

-The cornea of the eye is the outermost transparent layer of the eye which covers the iris and the pupil.
+The outermost transparent layer of the eye that covers the pupil and iris is called the cornea.

 normal-eye-with-clear-cornea